humphd/desktop/README.md

 >- Identifying and reporting pain points in the application
 >- Bug fixes

-As a result I decided to write my next bug fix walkthrough on GitHub Desktop, in order to help more of my students (and other developers) also get involved in the project.
+As a result I decided to base my next open source bug fix walkthrough on GitHub Desktop, in order to help more of my students (and other developers) also get involved in the project.

+## Goals

-During this walkthrough we will discuss and/or do the following:
+During this walkthrough we will discuss the following:

-* Find a suitable bug to work on in GitHub Desktop
+* How to find a suitable bug to work on in GitHub Desktop
-* Reproduce the bug in our own build
+* How to reproduce the bug in our own build
-* Use `git bisect` to determine when the bug was introduced
+* Using `git bisect` to find a regression window for our bug
 * Use the Chrome DevTools to debug and understand the code
 * Experiment with a possible fix for the bug
 * Work with the GitHub maintainers to find an optimal solution